kykrueger/openbis/openbis_knime/developer-readme.txt

    ch.systemsx.cisd.openbis.knime
 4. Click on the 'Build' button.
 This creates/update artifacts.jar, content.jar,
    features/ and plugins/ folder of project openbis_knime.update-site
-5. Install/update openBIS KNIME Nodes from the local update site file:/<absolut path to your Eclipse workspace>/openbis_knime.update-site
+5. Install/update openBIS KNIME Nodes of the KNIME application from the local update site file:/<absolut path to your Eclipse workspace>/openbis_knime.update-site Be sure that update site http://tech.knime.org/update/community-contributions/nightly/ is defined for the KNIME application.

 Build and deploy a new version
 ==============================